Highlights

 Overview

-• how to apply non-linear FEM to practical engineering problems
+• Apply non-linear FEM to solve practical non-linear structural problems.

 Programme Structure